swisscatplus/catplus-docs/tutorials/converter.md

 Step 2: `Just` commands

-For all commands, you will want to be in the Nix shell, to have a reproducible environment with dependencies preconfigured: run `just dev`.
+For all commands, you will want to be in the Nix shell (you might need to grant that by accepting direnv allow), to have a reproducible environment with dependencies preconfigured: run `just dev`.

 All conversion commands are available in the `README`.
 We encourage you to try them out.
 For checking the output of the conversion, please see the `SHACL Validation` section in `docs/converters.md` to see how to send the output RDF to a SHACL validator.